Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 Recency Scores for Quotes

 Something that we often see in news results is a recency score.
-And that is something that is mentioned in relation to a quote search.
+And that is something that is mentioned about a quote search.
 This probably shouldn’t be a surprise.
 The patent tells us that:

 Frequency Scores for Quotes